Pierce Brown (motorcyclist)

 Pierce Brown (born 3 June 2002) is an American professional motocross and Supercross racer.
-Brown took his first professional race win at the final of the 2024 SuperMotocross World Championship.
+Brown took his first professional supercross win during the 2026 AMA Supercross Championship, having previously won the final of the 2024 SuperMotocross World Championship.

 After his full-time professional debut in the 2020 season, Brown competed until the end of the 2024 season with the Troy Lee Designs team.

 His best results have typically come in supercross, where he has scored several podiums and finished third in the 250SX East class of the 2022 AMA Supercross Championship.

 Career

 Junior career

 Brown worked his way through the ranks of the American amateur system.
 He quickly achieved success at a national-level, when still at a young age, by winning the 65 (7–9) Stock at the 2012 AMA Amateur National Motocross Championship.
 This title went down in the record books as being the first for the American Cobra brand at the event.
 After competing on a Yamaha 2013, Brown began his long association with KTM the following season.
 This saw him pick up a title in the Mini Sr 2 (12–14) as well as three second-place finishes whilst on a 250 in 2017 and 2018.

 During the 2017 season, Brown finished second in the All-Stars class at the Monster Energy Cup supercross event.